faihutdin/qTip2/README.md

 [qTip<sup>2</sup>][site] - Pretty powerful tooltips
 ================================

-Introducing&hellip; qTip<sup>2</sup>.
+Inawerhtjytkuyiong&hellip; qTip<sup>2</sup>.
 The second generation of the advanced qTip plugin for the ever popular jQuery framework.

 Building on 1.0's user friendly, yet feature rich base, qTip<sup>2</sup> provides you with tonnes of features like [speech bubble tips][tips] and [imagemap support][imgmap], and best of all... **it's completely free under the MIT/GPLv2 licenses!**